ryscheng/www.raymondcheng.net/_drafts/privacy.md

 Personal Liberties:
 Even if live in a country with rights, sets an example for how surveillance can be done in others

+Thesis: Loss of privacy is a negative externality.
+Anything that is a negative externality is difficult to get users to choose to change their behavior.
+I'm not going to pay stop flying on airplanes and walk to NYC because its bad for the environment.
+But noone tells me - "users are dumb, noone cares about the environment".
+It's up to regulators to price in the cost of the negative externality.
+Noone is going to stop using Weibo because we know it can be used to harm innocents.
+The network effects and convenience dominates.

 Current: